R0bertoG/websoui/README.rst

     websoui.server.start_websocket_task(my_generator, received_msgs_queue, 5678)

-Even if the server will send everything that the generator yield, the idea is to send a json dictionary where the key of the dictionary will be the DOM element that should process the data and the content of the dictionary is the data.
+Even if the server will send everything that the generator yield, the idea is to send a json dictionary where the key of the dictionary will be the DOM element that will receive the data.
+The content of the dictionary is the data.

 .. code:: python